 If we have N such samples present in the data, the total Error would be the sum of errors over all those samples, i.e., Total Error = Σ |Yi-Ŷi|.
 But we can not represent the Error in terms of total Error as the number of samples can differ in different experiments.
 Hence, we use the mean of this Error.
 Mean says that whenever we will do inference using this model, the value of Ypredicted will lie in the range of (Ypredicted-MAE) ≤ Ypredicted ≤ (Ypredicted+MAE).

 1 N MAE = ----- * Σ | Yi - Ŷi | N i=1

 from sklearn.metrics import mean_absolute_error print("MAE = ",mean_absolute_error(y_true, y_pred))

-In different research works, it can be observed that when the target variable feature has a single dimension, some research performs Normalization over that target feature, and some don’t.
-For example, suppose our target variable ranges in [0–100], and one method normalized this feature and brought it in the range of [0,1].
-But in such a scenario, for the same model, the value of MAE would vary.
-The error in the unnormalized case would be higher than the error in the normalized case.
+In different research works, it can be observed that when the target variable feature has a single dimension, some research normalizes that feature, and some don’t.
+For example, suppose our target variable can take values in [0–100].
+One method kept the feature as it is, and the second method normalized this feature and brought it in the range of [0,1], where 0 represents 0 and 100 represents 1.
+But in such a scenario, the value of MAE would vary for the same model.
+The Error in the first method, where we kept the feature as it is, would be higher than the Error in the second method.

-To tackle this, we can define our error in terms of percentage variation from the actual values.
-In the equation below, Yi is the actual value, and Ŷi is the predicted value, and N is the total number of samples.
+To take care of these situations, we can define our Error in percentage variation from the actual values.
+In the equation below, Yi is the actual value, Ŷi is the predicted value, and N is the total number of samples.

 from sklearn.metrics import mean_absolute_percentage_error print("MAPE = ",mean_absolute_percentage_error(y_true, y_pred))